Endeva83/alx-backend-javascript/0x03-ES6_data_manipulation/README.md

-# This is my Solutions for the  tasks on ES6 data manipulation
+# My  Solutions to tasks on ES6 data manipulation